 It was during my last week that I recall so vividly and so ghastly, the timely abatement of my life.
 The trammels of murk did not pervade, over my path determined, and the consequential events of my death concluded my telluric existence.

 The raven perched on the window of my cell with iron bars had sealed my fate and condemned me to the persecution of the lore of history I ejurated.

 Its granular impression was a prompt that was overshadowed, by the wedge-shaped tail of the corvid.

-In the continual phantasmagoria that haunted me quotidianly, I envisaged the sequence of my death that started from my cell.
+In the process of the continual phantasmagoria that haunted me quotidianly, I had envisaged the sequence of my death that started from my cell.

 A horrible accusation had befallen me, with such a dauntless capacity and injustice.
 I had been accused of promulgating a philosophy that was based on analytical methods that were inflammatory in Paris, and I was incapacitated of my free will and imprisoned for the crime of being apathetic to the revolution.